Author: Cookie Madness

 - 1 cup semi-sweet chocolate chips (or more if you like)

-- Line a 13x9 inch pan with nonstick foil or parchment paper.
+- Preheat oven to 350 degrees F. Line a 13x9 inch pan with nonstick foil or parchment paper.

 - Place chocolate and butter in a microwave-safe bowl and microwave on high for 1 minute.
 Stir and repeat until smooth.
 Let cool for about 5 minutes.

 - While chocolate cools, in a separate bowl beat sugar and eggs on high speed of an electric mixer for 3 minutes.
 Beat in vanilla.
 Stir chocolate mixture into the egg mixture.
 Using a mixing spoon or wire whisk, stir in flour and salt.
-Pour about half of this batter into the lined pan and bake for 20 minutes.
+Pour about half of this batter into the lined pan and bake at 350 for 20 minutes.
+Let cool for 20 minutes.

 - Unwrap caramels (ack!
 Why don't they make unwrapped caramels!) and put them in a saucepan with the 1/3 cup of cream.
 Heat on medium low, stirring often, until caramels are melted.
 Stir about half of the chopped pecans into the caramel.
 Pour the caramel mixture over the brownie layer.